benjamin-heasly/matlab-support/README.md

 # Example usages
 These expecte you to substitute some local information:
- - `MATLAB_ROOT` is your matlab installation on the Docker host.
+ - `MATLAB_ROOT` is your matlab installation on the Docker host, perhaps `/usr/local/MATLAB/R2016a`.
- - `MATLAB_LOGS` is optional path on the Docker host to receive Matlab logs.
+ - `MATLAB_LOGS` is optional path on the Docker host to receive Matlab logs, perhaps `~/matlab-logs`.
- - `MATLAB_MAC_ADDRESS` is the MAC address associated with your own Matlab License.
+ - `MATLAB_MAC_ADDRESS` is the MAC address associated with your own Matlab License, of the form `00:00:00:00:00:00`.

 ### Print Matlab command help:
 ```